CalvinHartwell/canonical-kubernetes-f5-big-ip/README.md

 Depending on which type of licence you have, your load-balancer options may be limited.
 For example, if you want to directly integrate the F5 Big-IP devices into your Kubernetes network, you will need to have a 'BEST' type licence.
 More information on this can be found here: [http://clouddocs.f5.com/containers/v2/kubernetes/kctlr-modes.html](http://clouddocs.f5.com/containers/v2/kubernetes/kctlr-modes.html).

+The next steps have not yet been automated but could easily be automated with a script and the aws-cli tool or by using Juju, puppet or ansible.

 To Launch an instance on AWS, perform the following steps:

 - Go to the AWS Console and login: [https://aws.amazon.com](aws.amazon.com)